sjpence/manual-mds220/04_InitialStartUp.md

     ![Recipe Editing](/media/screen_recipe_edit.png)

-1. Pressing the number displayed next to each parameter will cause the keypad popup to appear.
+1. Pressing the number displayed next to each parameter will cause the keypad pop-up to appear.
 They keypad can be used to edit the parameters.
-The left and right arrow keys can be used to cycle through all of the parameters diplayed.
-Minimum and maximum vaules are diplayed at the bottom of the keypad.
+The left and right arrow keys can be used to cycle through all of the parameters displayed.
+Minimum and maximum values are displayed at the bottom of the keypad.

     ![Parameter Entry Keypad](/media/screen_recipe_keypad.png)